Trickle-down economics: Usage and reception

-Economic analyses of the effects of lowering taxes on the wealthy

-Nobel laureate Joseph Stiglitz wrote in 2015 that the post–World War II evidence does not support trickle-down economics, but rather "trickle-up economics" whereby more money in the pockets of the poor or the middle benefits everyone.
+Studies and research

+In 2015, Joseph Stiglitz wrote that in the 1950s and 1960s in industrialized nations, all levels of workers were gaining, with lower income workers experiencing the most gains, political theories of "trickle-down" associated with the "a rising tide lifts all boats" hypothesis were believed.
+He stated that the data equally supports the ideas of "trickle-up" theory, or "build out from the middle" theory.

 In a 2020 research paper, economists David Hope and Julian Limberg analyzed data spanning 50 years from 18 countries, and found that tax cuts for the rich increased inequality in the short and medium term, and had no significant effect on real GDP per capita or employment in the short and medium term.
 According to the study, this shows that the tax cuts for the upper class did not trickle down to the broader economy.
 From 1980 to 2016, a divergence in the distribution of wealth was noted, with the top .01% of earners seeing a 600% change in real income, vs a 0% change in the bottom 99%, leading to the top 1% accruing 15% more of the total wealth pool, from a share of 15 to 30%.

 A 2015 IMF staff discussion note by Era Dabla-Norris, Kalpana Kochhar, Nujin Suphaphiphat, Frantisek Ricka and Evridiki Tsounta suggests that lowering taxes on the top 20% could actually reduce growth.
 Political scientists Brainard Guy Peters and Maximilian Lennart Nagel in 2020 described the 'trickle down' description of tax cuts for the wealthy and corporations stimulating economic growth that helps the less affluent as a "zombie idea" and stated that it has been the most enduring failed policy idea in American politics.

-Effects of very high marginal tax rates

-Sowell noted that John Maynard Keynes in 1933 said, that “taxation may be so high as to defeat its object,”.

-He also noted that even left-wing politicians like Woodrow Wilson in 1919 stated that very high tax rates are detrimental to the economy at large and John F. Kennedy in 1962 stated "it is a paradoxical truth that tax rates are too high today and tax revenues are too low and the soundest way to raise the revenues in the long run is to cut the rates now."